Rekord/rekord/README.md

     // this property is added to the model.
     related: {

-      // (string|Model) The name, className, or reference to a Neuro instance that
+      // (string|Model) The name, className, or reference to a Rekord instance that
       // this model is related to.
 This is required for non-polymorphic relationships
       // and is ignored for polymorphic relationships.
       model: 'RelatedClass',